Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/README.md

 ## Documents & Guides

 You can download the document or open readme.md of each folder to read the full guide of each part.
-## Switch to another file

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.
-This repo contains guide of:
+This repo contains several guides, there are:

 - VM preparation
 - VM configuration